1977 Pacific typhoon season: JMA Tropical Storm Eight

-Typhoon Babe (Miling)
+Super Typhoon Babe (Miling)

 Developing as a tropical depression on September 2, Babe initially tracked west-northwestward as it intensified.
 On September 5, an abrupt shift in steering currents caused the system to turn north-northwestward.
 Over the following two days, Babe quickly intensified, ultimately attaining its peak intensity early on September 8 with winds of 240 km/h and a barometric pressure of 905 mbar (hPa; 905 mbar).
 Not long after reaching this strength, another shift in the steering patterns caused the typhoon to execute a prolonged counter-clockwise arc, causing it to track through the Ryukyu Islands, as it interacted with a low pressure originating from the Korean Peninsula.
 During this time, the system gradually weakened and eventually it made landfall near Shanghai, China on September 11 as a minimal typhoon before dissipating inland the following day.

 Passing through the Ryukyu Islands as a powerful typhoon, Babe caused considerable damage in the region.
 More than 1,000 homes were destroyed and nearly 7,000 more were damaged or flooded.
 One person was killed on Amami Ōshima and 77 others were injured throughout the country.
 Total losses reached ¥6.1 billion (US$23 million).
 Offshore, over 100 vessels were affected by the storm, including a Panamanian freighter where 13 people died.
 In China, more than 24,000 homes were destroyed and nine people were killed.